iamevn/AddressTakeHomeProject/readme.md

 - Output format is flexible, I went with more human-readable style but could have output as CSV like the input if this were a tool in some pipeline.

-- Input not malformed and if input is malformed then erroring out without processing the rest of input is okay.